rajosch/finstream-network/README.md

 * [X] handle merkle tree validation on server side
 * [X] Make sure the XSD content is handled on the server side
 * [X] split up gateway and bank databases for clearer structure
-* [ ] Adjust encryption method to not make sending of private keys or wallets to the server necessary
 * [ ] Check against on-chain root to verify messages

 ## Future Work